CS3203-SEP-21-Group-22/authentication-server/README.md

    }
    ```

 5. Start the server.
-The server will run on port 3000 by default.
+The server will run on port 3001.

    ```
    npm start